mujiatilampung89/bitcoin89/README.md

 ./keyhunt -m bsgs -f tests/125.txt -b 125 -q -s 10 -R

+🔹 Run with Multiple Threads for Speed Optimization

+./keyhunt -m bsgs -f tests/125.txt -b 125 -q -s 10 -t 8

+⚡ macOS GPU Acceleration (Experimental)

+macOS uses Metal instead of CUDA, so GPU acceleration is still being tested.
+To check GPU support:

+system_profiler SPDisplaysDataType | grep Metal

+Further development is needed to fully utilize Metal or OpenCL for acceleration.

 📌 Notes & Known Issues
-	•	macOS does not support CUDA, so Metal or OpenCL alternatives need further optimization.
+	•	No CUDA Support on macOS – Metal or OpenCL alternatives may be required.
-	•	Running Keyhunt with GPU acceleration is experimental.
-	•	If facing compilation errors, ensure dependencies are installed and paths are correctly set in the Makefile.
+	•	BSGS mode is significantly faster than Address mode.
+	•	Compiled and tested on M1 MacBook Air & M2 MacBook Pro

 📜 License & Credits

 🔗 Original Keyhunt Repository: albertobsd/keyhunt
-🔗 Forked by: YOUR_GITHUB_USERNAME
+🔗 Forked & Maintained by: @consigcody94
 📝 License: MIT

-If you find this fork useful, feel free to ⭐ star the repo or contribute improvements via Pull Requests!
+💡 If you find this project useful, feel free to ⭐ star the repo! 🚀

+This is a clean, well-structured README that will make your GitHub project look professional. 🎯 Let me know if you want any tweaks!